vuejs-templates/webpack/README.md

 > This template is Vue 2.0 compatible.
 For Vue 1.x use this command: `vue init webpack#1.0 my-project`

+## multi-page-vue for Thinkphp

+- Have not enough for test, do not open test mode.
+If you want add a new page, please copy 'src/module/Index' to the new page module.

+- If you need vue-router and vuex, add your file in the child-page-module's manage. ex: I put router.js in src/module/Index/manage.

 ## Documentation

 - [For this template](http://vuejs-templates.github.io/webpack): common questions specific to this template are answered and each part is described in greater detail